-Prior to pursuing my PhD, I worked for two years developing teaching cases in collaboration with faculty for use in the MBA courses at the University of Michigan Ross School of Business.
+Prior to pursuing my PhD, I worked to develop teaching cases in collaboration with faculty for use in the MBA courses at the University of Michigan Ross School of Business.
 During this time I assisted in writing 18 published pedagogical tools, including one that won an international case writing award:

 - “Coke in the Cross Hairs: Water, India, and the University of Michigan” by